muratk3n/thirdwave/en/README.md

 ---

-Man this immigration issue scares the crap out of the Democrats.

----

 The Economist: “In 2020 China abused human rights in Xinjiang, waged cyber-warfare, threatened its neighbours and intensified the cult of personality surrounding President Xi...Yet when they talk to